-Insurance bad faith in Nevada is when an insurance company refuses to defend or indemnify a policy holder without a reasonable basis.
+Insurance bad faith in Nevada is when an insurance company refuses to defend or indemnify you as a policyholder without a reasonable basis.
+If your own insurance company fails to cover your valid claim, you can sue them for:

 - Punitive damages (in extreme cases).

-To help you better understand Nevada’s “bad faith insurance” laws, our Nevada personal injury lawyers discuss, below:
+To help you better understand Nevada’s “bad faith insurance” laws, our Las Vegas personal injury lawyers discuss:

 - Promptly and fairly investigate claims to determine who is liable,

-- Use good faith efforts to settle claims in appropriate cases.
+- Use good faith efforts to settle claims in appropriate cases, and

 Under Nevada law, an insurance company acts in bad faith when:

-- The insurer denies benefits to the policy holder, and
+- The insurer denies benefits to you, and

 - The insurer knows or should know that there is no reasonable basis for such a denial.

-Note that an inadvertent oversight or reasonable (though erroneous) determination that a risk is not covered is probably not bad faith.
+An inadvertent oversight or reasonable (though wrong) determination that a risk is not covered does not qualify as bad faith.

-Bad faith lawsuits combine aspects of breach of contract claims and personal injury claims.
-In order to prove bad faith by an insurance company, the policy holder would need to prove:
+Ultimately, bad faith lawsuits combine aspects of breach of contract claims and personal injury claims.
+To prove bad faith by an insurance company, you would need to prove:

-- The policy holder’s claim is a “covered loss” under the insurance policy;
+- Your claim is a “covered loss” under the insurance policy;

 - The insurance company is obligated to pay under the terms of the insurance contract; and

-- The insurance company acted in bad faith.3
+- The insurance company acted in bad faith.6

-Typical evidence in bad faith lawsuits that go to a jury trial includes:
+Typical evidence we rely on in bad faith lawsuits includes:

 - correspondence from the insurance company that shows misconduct or a pattern of misconduct